Dwake5/Project-Euler/README.md

 There are many websites you can go on to practice programming, normally with difficult bite size problems.
 These include HackerRank, Codewars, TopCoder and CodinGame.

-I use a variety of these to hone my skills, but like project euluer as it combines my two biggest passions, Programming and Math.
+I use a variety of these to hone my skills, but like project euluer the most as it combines my two biggest passions, Programming and Math.